Claude Arrieu: Notable Compositions

-Arrieu was 33 when she wrote the Reed Trio; it was commissioned by the Trio D’Anches de Paris; Poulenc (1926), Milhaud (Suite d’après Michel Corrette, op 161, 1937) Ibert (1935), and Auric (1938) had also composed for them.
-However, her Trio shows the care she took with the part writing, sharing the material equally between the three instruments.
-The opening Allegretto ritmico is a swaggering mock march, with contrasting, nostalgic episodes.
-Initially the Pastorale et Scherzo is tender and swaying; the 3-time continues, faster and cheekily, and includes its own ‘middle section’.
-The Final, Allègrement, emulates the military manner, even in 3-time; then comes a ‘proper’, 4-time, steadier parade.
-Her wittiness is mischievous, producing teasingly foiled expectations in a mildly anarchic manner.
+Arrieu was thirty-three when she wrote this reed trio.
+The work was commissioned by the ensemble, Trio D’Anches de Paris.
+Her trio shows the care she took with the part-writing, making sure to share material equally between the three instruments.
+The opening Allegretto ritmico is a swaggering pseudo-march, with contrasting, nostalgic episodes.
+The Pastorale et Scherzo is tender and swaying, sometimes faster and cheeky, and includes its own middle section.
+The Allègrement emulates a more militaristic sound.
+Her composition is mischievous, producing teasingly foiled expectations in a mildly anarchic manner.
+It's one of two works she composed for reed trio, the other being Suite en Trio (1980).